audacity/audacity-support/contributing/developing-your-own-plugins-and-scripts/creating-your-own-nyquist-plugins/tutorials/macro-tutorial.md

 Unlike Nyquist's generator functions, Audacity's built-in [generator functions](https://manual.audacityteam.org/man/scripting\_reference.html#Generate\_Menu) do not have a parameter for the duration of the sound that is generated.
 Instead, the duration is set by the length of the track selection.
 If there is no track selection, then the length defaults to 30 seconds.

-One limitation of Nyquist plug-ins that we cannot yet work around, is that the plug-in UI is not dynamic and cannot be changed programmatically.
-Where as Audacity's built-in Tone generator will automatically show the length of the selected audio, this is not yet possible for Nyquist plug-ins.
+One limitation of Nyquist plugins that we cannot yet work around, is that the plugin UI is not dynamic and cannot be changed programmatically.
+Where as Audacity's built-in Tone generator will automatically show the length of the selected audio, this is not yet possible for Nyquist plugins.
 As a compromise solution, we can:

 * Add a "Duration" control.
 * If there is no selection, create a selection of the length specified by the Duration control.